haiwen/seafile-admin-docs/manual/docker/deploy_seafile_with_docker.md

     ...
 ```

-If you have installed the Seafile docker, you also need to modify the docker-compose.yml.
-And modify the configuration file `conf/seahub_settings.py`, then restart Seafile.
+If you have installed the Seafile docker, besides modifying the docker-compose.yml, you also need to modify the already generated configuration file `conf/seahub_settings.py`, then restart Seafile:

 ```py
 SERVICE_URL = "http://seafile.example.com:8001"